 The kids had so much fun swimming under logs and looking at all the little fish living in this paradise.
 We also hit up Mataranka Hot Springs, but being more commercialised with a man made pool, there was a lot more people here.
 The homestead though, is a great place to stop in for a beer or a meal and they also put on a fantastic Whip Cracking show of a night time.

 From Mataranka we had a big day ahead of us driving south and we decided to leg it to Three Ways (about 550km).
 We had heard about a great free camp just south of there called Kunjarra or ‘The Pebbles’.

 A fantastic spot with a great free camp.
-You can walk around The Pebbles which are Spectacular at dawn and dusk and also beautiful at sunset.
-Because of where it is and not to much else around other than the 3 ways roadhouse.
-There were plenty of other travellers staying at The Pebbles with us, so we felt safe and secure even though we are in the middle of nowhere!!
+You can walk around The Pebbles which are spectacular at dawn and dusk.
+It also puts on a beautiful sunset.
+Due where this camp is and there not too much else around (other than the Threeways roadhouse), there were plenty of other travellers staying at The Pebbles.
+We felt safe and secure even though we are in the middle of nowhere!!